AidanBoissonneault/terva/README.md

-Husk is a coffee brew assisting app that tracks past brews and bean data.
+Terva is a coffee brew assisting app that tracks past brews and bean data.
 Users can use this data for finding starting-points easier or to revisit old beans with confidence.

 ## Installation